 The open access (OA) movement focuses on the removal of barriers that stand between a user and scholarly contents.
 As Peter Suber notes, OA literature, data, and education resources are "digital, online, free of charge, and free of most copyright and licensing restrictions."

-There are a number of contributing factors to the rise of the OA movement.
-The internet has introduced the possibility of broad dissemination, reach, and impact of research.
-It is a reaction to the fee-based model of scholarly publishing, in which access to scholarship is dependent on being affiliated with an institution that subscribes to journals and databases.
-Finally, funders, particularly those in the government sector, have established requirements that data and publications that result from research that they support be shared through an open access repository.
+A number of factors contribute to the rise of the OA movement.
+The internet has introduced the possibility of global dissemination, reach, and impact of research.
+It is an alternative to the subscription-based model of scholarly publishing, in which access to scholarship requires an affiliation with an institution that subscribes to journals and/or databases.
+Finally, both public and private funders around the world have established policies that research data and publications associated with funded research be openly shared through online repositories.
+(Credit to original guide writer Nora Mattern.)

-There are a number of reasons why open access is both important to the public good, beneficial to research, and expected by funders.
-Studies have suggested that open access publications will be more widely read and more frequently cited than those behind a pay wall (MacCallum and Parthasarathy, 2006).
-In addition to personal benefits for the author, making research more open is in the public interest, with individuals who are not associated with an institution with journal subscriptions able to access and build on an author's work.
+Funders have laid down OA policies because OA contributes to public good and the advancement of scholarship.
+Studies have confirmed that OA publications will be more widely read and more frequently cited than those behind a paywall.
+In addition to personal benefits for the author, making research openly available is in the public interest.
+Individuals not affiliated with an institution with journal subscriptions will be able to access and build on the published research for innovation.

 The above image is made available by Danny Kingsley and Sarah Brown under the Creative Commons Attribution license.

 There are a number of common myths surrounding OA that scholars and libraries have effectively debunked.
 Peter Suber's "A field guide to misunderstandings about open access" is a helpful starting point for understanding the quality of OA publications, the funding model behind OA, and the relationship between copyright and OA.